© Lisa Jane Rimmer

 “It must be the wind!”
-Capella quickly started to fly towards Lily, but Lily’s cloud was moving away too fast.
+Capella quickly started to fly towards Lily, but her cloud was moving away too fast.

 “Help me!”
-Lily shouted, “I’m scared!” as her cloud was now racing across the night sky.
+Lily shouted, “I’m scared!”
+Her cloud was now racing across the night sky.

 “I can’t fly fast enough!” the little star shouted.

-“Help!”
-Capella shouted to a group of giant stars who were close to where Lily’s cloud was heading.
+“HELP!”
+Capella shouted to a group of giant stars who were close by.

 “Help me!
 Help me!”
 Lily cried.

 “POOF!”
 Lily’s cloud flew into the wall of stars.
 The cloud had very quickly bunched up and finally stopped.
 Lily lost her balance tumbling over and as she lay there, her heart pounding, she gave a big sigh of relief.